caizoryan/notes/new_talk.md

 ```

 And then implementing a book is easy.
-The function takes in spreads -> list of spreads and a page number and then draw the spread at the given page number.
+The function takes in an array of spreads a page number and then draw the spread at the given page number.
 ```
 drawBook = spreads, pageNumber => {
   drawSpread(spreads[pageNumber])
 }
 ```

-Done! we can print this out and we're good :)
+Ok so we make a bunch of spreads, pass it to draw book, see all these spreads, edit if we need and that's it we can print it out and we're good right?
 right?

 ###### imposition